 Review summary: Canon 300D vs 750D

-Advantages of the Canon EOS 300D:
+Arguments in favor of the Canon EOS 300D:

 - More heavily discounted: Has been available for much longer (launched in August 2003).

-Reasons to prefer the Canon EOS 750D:
+Advantages of the Canon EOS 750D:

 - More detail: Has more megapixels (24 vs 6.3MP), which boosts linear resolution by 95%.